-Our longer term future capital requirements and ability to raise additional capital will depend on many forward-looking factors and are not limited to the following:
+Our ability to raise additional capital to meet our expected future capital requirements or for other purposes will depend on many factors, including but not limited to the following:

-- our being able to successfully complete the Rights Offering by December 24, 2022 such that the Notes are converted to shares of our common stock upon the completion of the Rights Offering and we do not trigger an event of default under the Note Purchase Agreement and face repayment obligations to the Noteholders on December 24, 2022; - investor confidence in our ability to continue as a going concern; - the timing, receipt and amount of sales from our current and future products; - the costs involved in resolving the third-party claims audits and potential recoupment of previous claims paid, as well as other legal proceedings (including the shareholder class action and derivative suits discussed in Note 5 to the Unaudited Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q), and their duration and impact on our business generally (particularly with respect to our ability to accept insurance as a direct method of payment); - the availability of insurance coverage for our hearing aid devices, and any costs associated with reimbursement and compliance, including the implementation of the FDA's new OTC hearing aid regulatory framework (which may lead insurance providers to take actions limiting our ability to access insurance coverage), and any resulting changes to our business model, including a potential long-term shift to a primarily "cashpay" model, with minimal volume from our customers using insurance benefits as a method of direct payment to Eargo, which would likely result in a sustained increased cost of customer acquisition;

-- the cost and timing of expanding our sales, marketing and distribution capabilities and our continued success in reducing our customer acquisition costs; - any expenses, as well as the impact to our business and operating model, as a result of changes in the regulatory landscape for hearing aid devices; - the cost of manufacturing, either ourselves or through third-party manufacturers, our products; - the terms, timing and success of any other licensing, partnership, omni-channel, including retail, or other arrangements that we may establish; - any product liability or other lawsuits related to our current or future products; - the expenses needed to attract, hire and retain skilled personnel; - the extent of our spending to support research and development activities and the expansion of our product offerings; - the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the extent to which we acquire or invest in businesses.
+- investor confidence in our ability to continue as a going concern; - the timing, receipt and amount of sales from our current and future products; - the costs involved in resolving third-party claims audits as well as other legal proceedings and their duration and impact on our business generally; - the availability of insurance coverage for our hearing aid devices, and any costs associated with reimbursement and compliance, including following the implementation of the OTC Final Rule (which may lead insurance providers to take actions limiting our ability to access insurance coverage), and any resulting changes to our business model, including a potential long-term shift to a primarily "cash-pay" model, with limited volume from our customers using insurance benefits as a method of direct payment to Eargo, which would likely result in a sustained increased cost of customer acquisition; - the cost and timing of expanding our sales, marketing and distribution capabilities; - any expenses, as well as the impact to our business and operating model, as a result of changes in the regulatory landscape for hearing aid devices; - the cost of manufacturing, either ourselves or through third-party manufacturers, our products; - the terms, timing and success of any other licensing, partnership, omni-channel, including retail, or other arrangements that we may establish; - any product liability or other lawsuits related to our current or future products; - the expenses needed to attract, hire and retain skilled personnel; - the extent of our spending to support research and development activities and the expansion of our product offerings; - the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; - the extent to which we acquire or invest in businesses; and - uncertainty or volatility in the market generally, including as a result of increasing interest rates and inflation.

 Our liquidity is subject to various risks, including the risks identified in the section titled "Risk Factors" in Item 1A of Part II.
-While the extent to which we are able to validate and establish additional processes to support the submission of claims for reimbursement to health plans, including those under the FEHB program, and the future impacts of the implementation of the FDA's new OTC hearing aid regulatory framework (which may lead insurance providers to take actions limiting our ability to access insurance coverage) are difficult to assess or predict at this time, since the announcement of the DOJ investigation and our related decision to temporarily stop accepting insurance benefits as a method of direct payment between December 8, 2021 and September 15, 2022, there has been and may continue to be a significant reduction in shipments, revenue and gross margin which could in the future negatively impact our liquidity and working capital, including by impacting our ability to access any additional capital.
+While the extent to which we are able to validate and establish additional processes to support the submission of claims for reimbursement to health plans, including those under the FEHB program, and the future impacts of the implementation of the FDA's new OTC hearing aid regulatory framework (which may lead insurance providers to take actions limiting our ability to access insurance coverage) is difficult to assess or predict at this time, since the announcement of the DOJ investigation and our related decision to temporarily stop accepting insurance benefits as a method of direct payment between December 8, 2021 and September 15, 2022, there has been and may continue to be a significant reduction in shipments, revenue and gross margin.
+If this trend continues, it could negatively impact our liquidity and working capital, including by impacting our ability to access any additional capital.